 The staff members of Nightingale Homecare are qualified as Alzheimer’s Whisperers®.
-Caregivers, nurses, therapists, social workers and managers have all been trained in this unique approach by Dr. Verna Benner-Carson, a national expert in dementia care.
+Our caregivers, nurses, therapists, social workers and managers have all been trained in this unique approach by Dr. Verna Benner-Carson, a national expert in dementia care.
 This training has led to highly-developed expertise throughout our agency in managing even the most challenging behaviors associated with a dementia diagnosis.
 Behaviors that Nightingale Homecare can help with include wandering, repetition, uncooperative behavior, sexual acting-out, bathing and dressing difficulties, eating difficulties, nutritional concerns, swallowing problems, sun-downing and others.

 Nightingale is also committed to making sure that clients with dementia maintain the highest level of functioning possible through all stages of the disease.
 Physical therapy, occupational therapy and speech therapy services play a key role in maintaining this function.

-Nightingale Homecare is in fact, the only agency serving the Phoenix, Scottsdale, Paradise Valley and Maricopa County, AZ areas that can provide the Alzheimer’s Whisperer® service under the Medicare Home Health or other health insurance benefit (if ordered by a doctor) and through its private pay division.
+Nightingale Homecare is in fact, the only senior care agency serving the Phoenix, Scottsdale, Paradise Valley and Maricopa County, AZ areas that can provide the Alzheimer’s Whisperer® service under the Medicare Home Health or other health insurance benefit (if ordered by a doctor) and through its private pay division.
 There are criteria that must be met to utilize Medicare or other health insurance benefits for dementia care services.
 Please call and we will be happy to discuss all of the options available.

 How it works: